yuccafrita/final-project-ice-cream/README.md

 Base: 1,845 internet users aged 18+ who have purchased frozen treats in the past six months
 Source: Lightspeed GMI/Mintel, Ice Cream and Frozen Novelties, U.S., July 2016

 ## figure 4.
-Average Price of Ice Cream Across the World
+Where Can You Get Your Ice Cream Fix?
+Check out the Prices by Country.
 Top 5 most expensive ice cream is in: United Arab Emirates, New Zealand, France, Sweden and Australia.
 Prices: $4.18 to $6.81.

 Bottom 5 most cheapest ice cream is in: Kenya, Morocco, Hungary, Argentina and Iceland.
 Prices: $0.50 to $0.87.